Dysphagia

 When to see a doctor

-See a healthcare professional if you regularly have difficulty swallowing or if weight loss, regurgitation or vomiting happens with your dysphagia.
+See a healthcare professional if you often have trouble swallowing.
+Also, get medical care if weight loss, regurgitation or vomiting happens with your dysphagia.

 If a blockage makes it hard to breathe, call for emergency help immediately.
-If you're unable to swallow because you feel that food is stuck in your throat or chest, go to the nearest emergency department.
+If you can't swallow because you feel that food is stuck in your throat or chest, go to the nearest emergency room.

 Causes